the-magnificents/04-02-2021-Carpentry-for-HGIS/02_Day_2_QGIS/00_README.md

 - Do simple operations with pandas and matplotlib

 ## Schedule
+**Day 2 begins at 09:30.** The morning teaching session will conclude at 12:30, followed by the afternoon of independent exercises.

-### Run and inspect code
+### Introduction to Object Oriented Programming and Python code
 Jose Urra - 30-45 mins
-- We will briefly demonstrate how to use a module
+- Briefly demonstrate what a module is and how to use it
-- We will try to understand roughly what the code does and discuss the code
+- Use someone else's code to explain, discuss and understand roughly what the code does

-### Demo of scripting with QGIS
+### Working with the Python console in QGIS
-Ashley Cryan- 20 mins
+Ashley Cryan - 20 mins
+- Storing layer as a variable to extract information
+- Changing the style of point data displayed in QGIS
-Example of simple yet powerful automation with python scripts
+- Simple yet powerful automation with Python scripts

-### Coffee break 15 mins
+### Coffee break - 15 mins

-### Working with pandas and matplotlib
+### Introduction to data frames in Python, working with pandas and matplotlib (libraries)
-Jose Urra, Ashley Cryan - 1hr, hr and half
+Jose Urra, Ashley Cryan - 1.5 hrs
-We will use the data generated in the previous demo to plot some data using pandas and matplotlib.
+- Use the data generated in the previous demo to run some analyses using pandas and create basic plots with matplotlib